Shannon Wynne: Meddlesome Moth

-In 2013, Wynne designed and opened LARK on the Park overlooking Klyde Warren Park in Dallas, TX.
+In 2013, Wynne opened Lark on the Park overlooking Klyde Warren Park in Dallas, but closed it in 2018.

 Philanthropy

-Wynne is currently on the board of The Bridge Homeless Recovery Center.
-He has also served on the board of the North Texas Food Bank and KERA radio in Dallas.
+Wynne has previously been on the board of the North Texas Food Bank, The Bridge Homeless Recovery Center, and KERA radio in Dallas, and the Lone Star Film Festival in Fort Worth.
 He co-founded Preservation Park Cities, now called Park Cities Historical and Preservation Society since merging with the Park Cities Historical Society.
 Wynne co-founded the David Dike Art Auction with Texas art expert David Dike.
-Wynne currently serves on the Board of the Lone Star Film Festival in Fort Worth, Texas.

-A friend of the arts, Wynne collects works by Texas artists, with a particular interest in works from "The Dallas Nine," a group of painters, printmakers, and sculptors active in Dallas during the Works Progress Administration (W.P.A.).
+Wynne collects works by Texas artists, with a particular interest in works from "The Dallas Nine," a group of painters, printmakers, and sculptors active in Dallas during the Works Progress Administration (W.P.A.).